hmcarchitects/hmcarchitects.github.io/GH_GD_Line_of_Sight_Optimization/README.md

 ### Description
-This Script allows you optomize light of sight from two variable locations
+This Script allows you optimize light of sight from two variable locations

 This file has been submitted by [hmcarchitects](https://github.com/hmcarchitects)